Anti-Ransomware Files

 Anti-Ransomware creates honeypot files on client computers.
 It stops the attack immediately after it detects that the ransomware modified the files.

-The Anti-Ransomware creates the honeypot files in these folders:
+For versions prior to E88.50, the Anti-Ransomware creates the honeypot files in these folders:

 -